satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Frontiers system [cite: XXX] solicits reviews from a select group of review editors and the Brain and Behavioral Sciences publication [cite:
 XXX] solicits reviews from the community.

+OSS Example:

+Github.com provides an open source software hosting service together with a web-based front end for interacting with these projects.
+For these projects, the code are available for everyone to view and for registered github members to comment and report issues.
+A typical analogy to submitting an article for publication would be for a developer to create a “pull request” that sends maintainers of a project a message to integrate the developer’s changes into the main project.
+Such a request is handled via a web interface that combines discussion together with This triggers a discussion forum and a set of changed files

+Typically, in the context of software development such comment or code review are performed at the time of a commit, i.e. when a change is entered into the repository or when a request

+Metrics:

+Discussions

 \*\*Acknowledge reviewers\*\*